Join our International Facilitator Training

 Do you have an affinity for the teenage stage of life?

 - Would you like to join a group of women supporting mothers and daughters in turning the transition from girl to woman into a life-enhancing experience?

 - Remembering your own issues from your teenage years, are you interested in exploring the importance of this life stage in more depth?

 You can acquire the skills and knowledge to deliver year-long Girls Journeying Together groups and become affiliated to a professional association.

-30 minute telephone session with Kim
+90 minute live session with Kim and Helena

 This investment in your career provides you with meaningful employment that can fit well alongside raising a family and other commitments.
 Halfway into the course, participants will have the opportunity to start earning through their supervised facilitation of a Girls Journeying Together group.
 We estimate that within two years you can have recouped the cost of the training fees by running just one girls’ group a year.

 Who can train to be a Girls Journeying Together group facilitator?

 Training is being offered to women who have some experience of being with girls aged 11-18 years, and who already have some group-work training, counselling skills, or other relevant experience such as youth work or teaching.
 Please don’t hesitate to contact us to find out how your experience could lend itself to this training.
 As we have a limited number of places, once the course is full we will hold a waiting list for our next European training in 2020.